SankalpMe/SOC-2021---A-Deep-Dive-into-CNNs/README.md

-# WNCC SOC 2021 - Assignment
+# SOC 2021 - A Deep Dive into CNNs

 ## Checkpoints